-The supervisor is the South African PI Affiliate for Rubin Observatory LSST transient science, leading a team currently including 3 of the named potential co-supervisors (Potter, Pretorius & Woudt) and 3 graduate students.
+The supervisor is the South African PI Affiliate for Rubin Observatory LSST transient science, leading a team including one of the named potential co-supervisors (Monageng), a postdoctoral fellow (Dr Sally Macfarlane, SAAO) and 3 graduate students.
 Many of the activities will involve existing and new international collaborations.
 Our programme focuses primarily on the various object classes, science drivers and preparatory activities within the RO-LSST Transients and Variable Stars (TVS) science collaboration, plus related projects within the Stars, Milky Way and Local Volume (SMWLV) collaboration.